 The black shaft reduces any glare that might distract you as you think about the putt.

-Its manufacturer produced the Shaftlign precisely to counter the problem of the yips because it was a problem that he had himself.
 It has a soft feel which promotes a smooth roll off the face.
-Shaftlign is in the mid-price range amongst today’s putters so it addresses the important problem of the yips without stretching your budget too fat.
+Shaftlign is in the mid-price range amongst today’s putters so it addresses the important problem of the yips without stretching your budget too far.

 The Sabertooth is very easy to align, drawing your eyes to the face and ball.
 It comes with two alternative grips, Slim and Pistol GT.